 Lactose Intolerance vs. Food Allergies

 Lactose intolerance is different from cow’s milk allergy.
-While an allergy is an immune response to milk protein, intolerance means difficulty digesting lactose, the natural sugar in milk for babies.
+While an allergy is an immune response to milk protein, intolerance means difficulty digesting lactose, the natural sugar in milk for little one's.

-Lactose intolerant babies may need lactose-free formulas or alternative bases such as soy milk.
+Lactose intolerant little one's may need lactose-free formulas or alternative bases such as soy milk.

 Follow-On Formula and Toddler Milk

 After six months, some parents consider follow on formula or toddler formula.
-Toddler formula is not necessary for all babies but may be used as part of a varied child’s nutritional plan if recommended.
-Unlike powdered formula for infants, toddler products are usually marketed with stricter nutrition content claims and must avoid misleading health claims.
+Toddler formula is not necessary for all little one's but may be used as part of a varied child’s nutritional plan if recommended.
+Unlike powdered formula for little one's, toddler products are usually marketed with stricter nutrition content claims and must avoid misleading health claims.

 Types of Formula Milk